 Sun Prairie Nursery School, located in the United Methodist Church, 702 North Street, was formed, incorporated, and state licensed in 1968.
 We are a nonprofit, nonsectarian school open to all preschool children in the area.
 All teachers and staff participate in continuing education activities and are licensed by the State of Wisconsin.

-We offer both 3-4 and 4K preschool programming.
-Our 3-4 program meets 2 days per week-Tuesdays & Thursdays or 3 days per week - Mondays, Wednesdays & Fridays.
+We offer both Preschool and 4K programming.
+Our Preschool program meets 2 days per week (Tuesdays & Thursdays) or 3 days per week (Mondays, Wednesdays & Fridays.)
 We are also a partner site for SP4K offering 4K 5 days per week.
 Each class has 2 teachers and a maximum of 20 children.
 Our total enrollment for the school is 114 students.
 SPNS follows the SPASD school calendar and is in session September-June.

 The philosophy of Sun Prairie Nursery School embraces the idea that the first five years of a child’s life are important.
 It is necessary that we capitalize on these years - that we help children develop their amazing potential.
 SPNS offers opportunities for socio-emotional, cognitive, and physical development of the child.
 Our program is designed to meet those needs in a warm and friendly manner.